 Everyone feels tired now and then.
 Sometimes you may just want to stay in bed.
 But, after a good night's sleep, most people feel refreshed and ready to face a new day.
 If you continue to feel tired for weeks, it's time to see your doctor.
 He or she may be able to help you find out what's causing your fatigue and recommend ways to relieve it.

 Fatigue itself is not a disease.
 Medical problems, treatments, and personal habits can add to fatigue.
 These include

-Acute fatigue is normal tiredness with occasional symptoms that begin quickly and last for a short time.
-Rest may help ease acute fatigue and let you return to your normal activities.
-Chronic fatigue syndrome (CFS) is a disorder that causes extreme fatigue.
+One disorder that causes extreme fatigue is chronic fatigue syndrome (CFS).
 This fatigue is not the kind of tired feeling that goes away after you rest.
 Instead, it lasts a long time and limits your ability to do ordinary daily activities.
-Fatigue may also accompany other conditions, including pregnancy, anemia, or cancer, or may result from medicines or emotional problems.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)